 - Promoting it as part of your email newsletter to your candidate database

-- Paid Social will place your job adverts on social media in the feeds of your ideal candidates.
+- Paid social will place your job adverts on social media in the feeds of your ideal candidates.
 The more clicks your advert then gets via social media, the higher they will rank in Google searches!

-The more places you are able to link back to your job posting, the better.
-Not only will this increase the traffic coming to your recruitment website, but Google simply loves this kind of visible/trackable activity, and the more visits your job posting gets as a result of all the above, the quicker it will be indexed by Google, and the faster it will climb its ranks!
+Not only will this increase the traffic coming to your recruitment website, but Google simply loves this kind of visible/trackable activity.
+Plus, the more visits your job posting gets as a result of all the above, the quicker it will be indexed by Google, and the faster it will climb its ranks!

 Stage 3: Closing down

-As tempting as it might be to leave your job posting live when it has passed the application deadline, it’s essential that you close it down.
-Not only because (as outlined in Google’s guidelines) “Failure to take timely action on expired jobs may result in a manual action,” but also because it may frustrate potential candidates who discover the job posting later down the line, only to find that they’re unable to apply.
-Not the best incentive to look for a role with your company again!
+Not only because as outlined in Google’s guidelines, “Failure to take timely action on expired jobs may result in a manual action,” but also because it may frustrate potential candidates who discover the job posting later down the line, only to find that they’re unable to apply.

 Step A: Close your job down

-In the instance that the job deadline passes and no-one has applied for the role, make sure you change the DateTime data code and your job advert’s content to reflect the new job expiry date.
+In the instance that the job deadline passes, and no-one has applied for the role, make sure you change the DateTime data code and your job advert’s content to reflect the new job expiry date.

 Step B: Avoid duplicate content in the future

-Make sure you keep hold of your ad copy, even after the job has been closed down, so that if you post the same/a similar job in the future, your website’s health score doesn’t decrease by you having duplicate content across its pages.
-And as mentioned above, make sure you rotate your keywords regularly to ensure this, too!
+Make sure you keep hold of your ad copy, even after the job has been closed down, so that if you post a similar job in the future your website’s health score doesn’t decrease by you having duplicate content across its pages.